Logistics Centers and Their Role in the Supply Chain

 Storing inventory in a fulfillment center and outsourcing fulfillment to a 3PL makes it easier to manage inventory, meet customer expectations, and spend less time and money on logistics tasks, such as packing and shipping orders.

-“ShipBob has multiple fulfillment centers in the US, one in Canada, one in the EU, and one in the UK.
-All locations filter back into one centralized warehouse management system, so everything is under the ShipBob umbrella.
+“ShipBob has multiple fulfillment centers, and all locations filter back into one centralized warehouse management system, so everything is under the ShipBob umbrella.

 By distributing our inventory across these countries and regions, all of our customers are able to get their orders much faster while paying reasonable domestic shipping rates.”